cryptpad/documentation/user_guide/apps/form.rst

 Anonymize responses
 ++++++++++++++++++++

 All responses are anonymized regardless of whether they are logged in to a CryptPad account.
-If un-checked, participants can still opt to answer anonymously if guest access is allowed (see below).
+If un-checked, participants who are logged-in can still opt to answer anonymously if guest access is allowed (see below).

 Guest Access
 ++++++++++++